Processing emails with JSON content

 item.emailReceived.isJSON.subjectKeyword

-The keyword that must be contained in the email subject to be processed as JSON content
+The keyword that must be contained in the email subject for it to be processed as JSON content

 item.emailReceived.isJSON.fromAddress

-The sender address of the email to be processed as JSON content
+The sender address of the email that is to be processed as JSON content

 item.emailReceived.isJSON.addNotOnFormAttributes

-Whether to add the attributes identified from the JSON that are not present in the form for the new entry; default is false (neglect attributes not in the form)
+Whether the attributes identified from the JSON that are not present in the form for the new entry should also be added; the default setting is false (do not neglect attributes not in the form)

 item.emailReceived.isJSON.addNotOnFormAttributes

-Whether to add the attributes identified from the JSON
+Whether the attributes identified from the JSON should also be added

 item.emailReceived.isJSON.tokenValue

-If such an entry is present in the configuration, the submitted JSON should contain a token with this <tokenvalue>, otherwise the email will be treated as spam and discarded.
+If such an entry is present in the configuration, the submitted JSON should contain a token with this <tokenvalue>; otherwise the email is treated as spam and discarded.
 This is a security measure to prevent new items from being created from places other than the customer’s CMS.
 If no such entry is specified in the configuration, the token should not be specified in the JSON.

-The following code is called by the standard email receipt processing:
+The following code is called by the standard incoming email processing:

 JSONParserService jsonParserService = SpringApplicationContext.getBean(